Wanda-Mgs/docs/extensions/Guide By Functions/Magento 2/Web POS.md

 -------------
 ## Release Note
+### Version 2.2.0 (released on Nov 29th, 2017)

+Improve placing order in online mode

+Update Theoretical Closing Balance value

+Update Z Report

+Update holding carts feature

+Update sell gift card item in POS

+Allow add notes to custom sale item

+Enable Google address suggestion to quick fill customer's addresses

+Sort products on POS by product name

+Allow to show different tax info, store info on receipt by store view

+Show available qty when select options of configurable product

+Allow to add items in abandon cart of customer to POS checkout

+### Version 2.1.0 (released on Nov 5th, 2017)

+Update tier price of configurable product in offline mode

+Improve update stock when linking POS location to warehouse

+Update refund-by-store-credit option

+Update checkout more than available-qty of product

+Update display of available-qty of products in POS

+Update display of earned points in POS online mode</li>

+Improve assigning sales order to warehouse when checkout via POS

+Update Z-Report

+Apply configuration changes without refresh page of WebPOS

+Update refund order using points from POS or gift code to redeem

+Apply coupon code multiple times in online mode

+Provide logout option after logged-in with no available POS

+Show working session ID instead of Staff Name in Z-Report

+Update checkout in POS

+Improve location & user data after installing WebPOS

+Update product listing (including out-of-stock products) and customer listing in WebPOS

+Fix notice: Undefined variable: freePackageValue in /vendor/magento/module-offline-shipping/Model/Carrier/Tablerate.php on line 175 whern create order from POS

+Improve display of all shipping methods in POS (online mode)

+Sorting by product name in POS

+Improve permission tree when edit Role in backend

 ### Version 2.0.0 (released on Oct 10th, 2017)

 <a href="#p3">Working session management feature (open session, close session)</a>